kaboc/pot/README.md

 Call the [call()][call] method.

-`call()` is a special function of Dart that allows a class instance to be called like a function, so you can omit the method name like above.
+`call()` is a special function of Dart that allows a class instance to be called like a function, so you can omit the method name like below.

 ```dart
 void someMethod() {